paulootavio343/python-voice-typing/README.md

 **How it works:**

-1. **Continuous listening:** The program constantly waits for the user to press the Ctrl key.
+1. **Continuous listening:** The program constantly waits for the user to press the Ctrl+Space keys.
-2. **Speech recognition:** When the key is pressed, it listens to the microphone for 2 seconds and tries to recognize the spoken words.
+2. **Speech recognition:** When the keys are pressed, it listens to the microphone for 2 seconds and tries to recognize the spoken words.
 3. **Audio recording:** If speech is detected, the recognized audio is saved as a WAV file.
 4. **Transcription:** The WAV file is transcribed using the Whisper model provided.
 5. **Text typing:** If transcription is successful, the recognized text is typed character by character with a slight delay.